-Pull the lever up and hold it while you slide the seat forward or backward to the desired position.
-Release the lever to lock the seat in position.
+Pull the center of the bar up and hold it while you slide the seat forward or backward to the desired position.
+Release the bar to lock the seat in position.

 Reclining

 To recline the seatback, pull the lever up and lean back.
 To bring the seatback forward, pull the lever up and lean your body forward.
 Release the lever to lock the seatback in position.